-- Direct PLUS loans made to you, as a graduate student
+- PLUS Loans made to you, as a graduate student

 A few other loan types are also eligible under the IBR plan (but not PAYE).
 If you have these loans and still want to qualify for PAYE, you can do so by consolidating them into a Direct Consolidation Loan.
 This applies to the following loans under the FFEL program:

-- FFEL consolidation loans, as long as they weren’t used to repay a PLUS parent loan
+- Consolidation loans, as long as they weren’t used to repay a Parent PLUS Loan

 Finally, the following types of loans aren’t eligible for PAYE or IBR under any circumstances:

-Turn your student loan financial hardship into financial stability
+Turn your student loan partial financial hardship into financial stability

-Qualifying for a partial financial hardship under the PAYE or IBR plans can be a gamechanger.
-Because your monthly payments are capped at 10 percent or 15 percent of your discretionary income, if you qualify, your payments could go from being an unmanageable monster to a tame kitten (at least relatively speaking).
+Qualifying for a partial financial hardship for student loans under the PAYE or IBR plans can be a gamechanger.
+Because your monthly payments are capped at 10% or 15% of your discretionary income, if you qualify, your payments could go from being an unmanageable monster to a tame kitten (at least relatively speaking).